Back to all posts

 It’s a web connecting things together: your company and project goals, budget, resources, and time.
 A project schedule is yet another tool that will help you see how feasible the project is.

-If your project schedule is full of cracks, you might have a wrong idea that you’re sprinting to the finish line, while in reality you may be crawling, delivering late, and overspending.
+If your project schedule is full of cracks, you might have a wrong idea that you’re sprinting to the finish line, while in reality you may be delivering late and overspending.

-In this article, you will discover the essence of project scheduling, the value it holds to project management as a whole, and the ten hard-and-fast rules you need to follow.
+In this article, you will discover the essence of project scheduling, the value it holds to project management as a whole, and the ten hard-and-fast best practices you need to follow.

-Project management scheduling is one of the building blocks of a successful project.
-Scheduling lets you break large projects into small tasks that are manageable and measurable.
+In business speak, project management scheduling lets you break large projects into small tasks that are manageable and measurable.
 It helps you understand what resources you'll need and whether there are any potential conflicts (such as two tasks that require the same resource at the same time).

 A project schedule is the tool that communicates what work needs to be performed, which resources of the organization will perform the work and the timeframes for critical tasks.
 The schedule also helps project managers to measure progress toward completing project deliverables, identify any scope creep that may have occurred and determine whether deadlines are realistic or need to be changed.